 In this class that merges art and science, participants will learn how to stitch on light-emitting diodes (LEDs) and use conventional sewing components as electrical switches.
 After making an E-Textile switchboard, participants will design and make a bag that incorporates an electrical circuit.
 So if you fancy a smart bag that reminds you when you’ve forgotten something, or just lights up in a really cool way, this is the class for you!

-- $300 including all tools and materials
+- $280 per participant including all tools and materials

 - Kindly note that we require a minimum of 4 participants to start a class

-- 3 hours x 3 session
+- 3 hours x 3 sessions

 - This workshop is recommended for 12 years old and above